CartoDB/mobile-sdk/doc/custom_offline_data.md

 let baseLayer = NTCartoOnlineVectorTileLayer(style: .CARTO_BASEMAP_STYLE_VOYAGER);
 let decoder = baseLayer?.getTileDecoder()

-// Do the actual copying and source creation on another thread so it wouldn't block the main thread DispatchQueue.global().async {
+// Do the actual copying and source creation on another thread so it does not block the main thread DispatchQueue.global().async {

     let path = Bundle.main.path(forResource: "<your-file-name", ofType: "mbtiles")